soundn/git-shell-colab-exercise/README.md

 What is a branch in Git?

-Answer: A Git branch is a saparate pworkspace or timeline for making chnages, allowing developers to work independently without affecting the main codebase.
+Answer: A Git branch is a saparate workspace or timeline for making changes, allowing developers to work independently without affecting the main codebase.

 How do you create a new branch in Git?